Adrien-Lucas/jorg/README.md

 # Jorg

 Jorg is a based text RPG game fully code in c with a linux environment.
-In this game you have to create your character and progress whith him through all sorts of adventure.
+In this game you have to create your character and progress with him through all sorts of adventure.

 ##Installation